 Seeking Addiction Treatment for Gaming Disorder

 Individuals who game frequently, or think about gaming on a consistent basis, may benefit from addiction treatment.
-At the Florida House Experience, many individuals have suffered from substance abuse, alcoholism and other disorders that include gaming disorder as a secondary or co-occurring condition.
+At FHE Health, many individuals have suffered from substance abuse, alcoholism and other disorders that include gaming disorder as a secondary or co-occurring condition.
 If this sounds like you, there is help available.

 Through treatment, it may be possible to improve the quality of life of the individual and help restore balance in their day-to-day lives.
 For families, it can help to encourage individuals to reduce, or if need be, eliminate the amount of gaming they do, restoring health.
-Contact the Florida House Experience to learn more about our treatment options.
+Contact FHE Health to learn more about our treatment options.